 One of the main pillars of the Programme is inclusiveness – to engage and support new actors in the dialogue process.
-To this end, the Consortium created a Grant Scheme to invite organisations and individuals from Armenia and Turkey - other than the Consortium members - to propose and implement their own project ideas, which will contribute to the overall objective of the Programme and multiply the shared outcomes.
+To this end, the Consortium created a Sub-grant Scheme to invite organisations and individuals from Armenia and Turkey - other than the Consortium members - to propose and implement their own project ideas, which will contribute to the overall objective of the Programme and multiply the shared outcomes.

 Applications are welcome from civil society organisations and individuals other than the Consortium partners.
 However, individuals will have to participate in a pre-grant meeting at HDF (for the applicants from Turkey) or EPF (for the applicants from Armenia) to provide clear division of tasks and responsibilities for the project implementation.
-The Sub-grant Scheme may also provide grants to profit-making organisations in case the grant funds contribute to the overall objective of the Programme and not used to make profit.
+The Sub-grant Scheme may also provide grants to profit-making organisations in case the sub-grant funds contribute to the overall objective of the Programme and not used to make profit.
 Applicant organisations should have a formal registration either in Armenia or in Turkey.
 Individual applicants should be either citizens of Armenia or Turkey or should have permanent residency in Armenia or Turkey.
 Governmental/public agencies and political entities are not eligible to apply.

 The Consortium will assist the awarded projects with networking and publicity.
 The Consortium will also share the results of the awarded projects through the tri-lingual website of the Programme.
 The sub-grantees will be included in the pool of Consortium contacts and will receive updates on the Programme, as well as invitations to various Consortium events.

-The current deadline for applications is August 29th, 2016.
+The current deadline for applications is December 18, 2017.

-Applications submitted by this deadline will receive Consortium’s feedback in September 2016.
-In this case, projects can start in October 2016 with the final date of activities being June 30th, 2017.
+Applications submitted by this deadline will receive Consortium’s feedback in January 2018.
+In this case, projects can start in February 2018 with the final date of activities being October 31, 2018.

 Applications should be submitted in English including the following documents in the requested format: